 "Good Reason" for each of Messrs.
 Asali, Williams and Maura means the occurrence, without an executive's express written consent, of any of the following events: (A) a material diminution in executive's authority, duties, responsibilities or title; (B) a diminution of base salary; (C) a change in the geographic location of the executive's principal place of performance of his services to a location more than thirty (30) miles outside of New York City that is also more than thirty (30) miles from his primary residence at the time of such change, except for travel consistent with the terms of the employment agreement; (D) the Company gives notice that the term of the employment agreement is not to be extended so long as the executive continues to perform his duties for the Company through the end of the term and separates from the Company at the end of the term; (E) a material breach by the Company of the employment agreement; (F) the failure by the Company to provide for executive's participation in an annual bonus arrangement (whether paid annually or over a period not to exceed four fiscal years); or (G) the Company's material reduction in the target amount or maximum bonus opportunity that may be earned under the Company's bonus arrangement if the performance criteria are satisfied (and for Mr. Asali only, modification of the Company's bonus arrangement in a manner that materially reduces executive's reasonable opportunity to achieve such bonus, relative to executive's prior participation).
-In addition, for Mr. Asali only, Good Reason includes if Mr. Asali is not re-nominated to the Board (unless such nomination would violate any legal restriction or order or would cause the Board to be in breach of its fiduciary obligations).
-An executive must give the Company a written notice (specifying in detail the event or circumstances claimed to give rise to Good Reason) within ninety (90) days after the executive has knowledge that an event constituting Good Reason has occurred, or is deemed to have occurred and must
+In addition, for Mr. Asali only, Good Reason includes if Mr. Asali is not re-nominated to the Board (unless such nomination would violate any legal restriction or order or would cause the Board to be in breach of is fiduciary obligations).
+An executive has knowledge that an event constituting Good Reason has occurred, or is deemed to have occurred and must give the Company thirty (30) days to cure.
+If not cured, the executive must actually terminate his or her employment within 120 days following the event constituting Goo